Without a Trace (1983 film)

 Without a Trace is a 1983 American drama film directed by Stanley R. Jaffe and starring Kate Nelligan, Judd Hirsch, David Dukes and Stockard Channing.
-It is based on the novel Still Missing by Beth Gutcheon.
-The story is partly based on the disappearance of Etan Patz.
+Adapted by screenwriter Beth Gutcheon from her own 1981 novel Still Missing, the story is partly based on the real-life disappearance of Etan Patz.

 Plot

-Susan Selky is a well-known English professor at Columbia University.
-She lives in a Brooklyn brownstone with her 6-year-old son Alex (Danny Corkill).
-One March morning, Susan sees Alex off to school, which is only two blocks away.
-Alex turns to wave to his mother, then disappears around the corner.
+Susan Selky, a prominent English professor at Columbia University, lives in a Brooklyn brownstone with her 6-year-old son Alex (Danny Corkill).
+One March morning, Susan sees Alex off to his school, two blocks away.

-Susan returns home after work, and becomes increasingly alarmed when Alex is late.
-She calls her friend and neighbor Jocelyn Norris, whose daughter is a classmate of Alex's, and learns Alex never went to school.
-She immediately calls the New York City Police Department, and officers descend on the townhouse, led by Lieutenant Al Menetti.
-Susan is questioned closely on all aspects of her life and her son's, and the police initially suspect her estranged husband, Graham, a professor at New York University, but he produces an alibi.
+Returning home after work, Susan becomes increasingly alarmed when Alex is late.
+She calls her friend and neighbor Jocelyn Norris, whose daughter is Alex's classmate, and learns Alex was not in school that day.
+She calls the New York City Police Department, and officers descend on the townhouse, led by Lieutenant Al Menetti.
+The police initially suspect her estranged husband, Graham, a professor at New York University, but he produces an alibi.

-Susan's case generates attention from the local media, and citizens help in the search by distributing posters.
-Susan is initially criticized for allowing her son to walk to school by himself.
-Susan takes a polygraph test that clears her as a suspect.
-Numerous leads are checked out, including several reports that Alex may have been seen in the back seat of a blue 1965 Chevy.
+Susan's case generates local media attention, and citizens help by distributing posters.
+Susan is initially criticized for allowing her son to walk to school alone.
+A polygraph test clears Susan as a suspect.
+Numerous leads are checked, including several reports that Alex may have been seen in the back seat of a blue 1965 Chevy.
 A psychic is also called in, but each lead fizzles.